morkalmarrh/morkalmarrh.github.io/_posts/2025-05-17-mycorrhizae.md

 My fulls were about 50/50 'good fits' to 'takes my genre, I guess'.
 None of the agents describing in intense detail the exact things in my novel wanted to see more.

 I got a mentorship and after it was done, I sent a query in the usual way, and I did an R&R, and then I signed.
 No pitch events, no conferences, just QueryManager and a prayer.
 Like a lot of people with their first book, I queried too early.
 I think everyone does.
 We're all soft little ducklings not realising how competetive it is out there.
 Luckily, I got a reality check from a friend willing to be very brutally honest with me and pulled back for serious revisions before I burned too many bridges.

+As a member of the #SmallPitch team (we have a Discord which you are totally welcome to join...)
+I also had my eye on indie presses and subbed to a few.
+I found them much more responsive than agents and know several friends who happily went down this avenue.
+Agents aren't the only way!

 ## Love